 The Royal College of Psychiatrists produces a range of easy-to-read information about different mental health conditions and the available support and treatments.
 Information is written by doctors in collaboration with patients and carers.

 The mental health charity Mind also provides helpful advice about mental health conditions and treatments as well as specific advice about caring for someone else with a mental health condition, the legal rights of patients and useful tips to help people with a mental health condition lead happy and fulfilling lives.

 The NHS website itself offers advice on mental and physical health conditions and some information about the medicines we use to help people.
 You can also use the website to find out which NHS services are closest to you, including community pharmacies.

-The National Institute for Health and Care Excellence, otherwise known as NICE, have their own website.
+The National Institute for Health and Care Excellence, otherwise known as NICE, has its own website.
 This is designed to be used by healthcare professionals as well as patients and it can be a little harder to find information particularly designed for patients.
 Most sections of the NICE website will have “information for the public” that gives a good starting point.
-The information that NICE produce will give a good idea of what services the NHS should offer you if you have a specific health condition and which treatments should be recommended, based on clinical evidence.
+The information that NICE produces will give a good idea of what services the NHS should offer you if you have a specific health condition and which treatments should be recommended, based on clinical evidence.

 The NHS nationally and locally makes decisions about which treatments are available to patients.
 For information about which medicines are available to patients in Derbyshire, the best place to look is the ‘traffic light’ list on the Derbyshire Medicines Management website.
 This will tell you which medicines can be prescribed and also whether your GP can prescribe them, or if they must be prescribed by a specialist.